Joystream/founding-members/RULES.md

 #### Activity Reporting

-You cannot claim for the same activity on more than one occasion (i.e. across more than one summary) in order to be awarded the same points twice.
+You cannot claim for the same activity on more than one occasion (i.e., across more than one summary) in order to be awarded the same points twice.
 If this does occur it is liable to be deemed bad faith and may result in your eviction from the program.

 All activity should be reported within two scoring periods of taking place.
 Contributions recorded outside of this window may not qualify for rewards.
-For this reason it is very important to submit regular summaries.
+For this reason, it is very important to submit regular summaries.

 Once you have submitted your activity up to and including a certain date, you can no longer submit activity from before this date.